-When Helen Schucman began to channel A Course in Miracles, what came first was the text.
-This is the bedrock of the program – a massive tome that outlines with great clarity and precision the theoretical underpinnings of the course’s non-dualistic thought system.
+When Helen Schucman wrote A Course in Miracles, what came first was the text.
+This is the extensive bedrock of the ACIM program – a massive tome that outlines with great clarity and precision the theoretical underpinnings of the course’s non-dualistic thought system.

-In order to induce that experience – to lead students into that experience of peace and joy through forgiveness – the text is necessary.
+In order to induce that experience – to lead students into the experience of peace and joy through forgiveness, which is to say, the peace and joy of remembering that we share Creation with God – the text is necessary.
 It begins somewhat simply – with fifty principles of miracles – but slowly progresses into more complex ideas.
-After you’ve read it a couple times you’ll start to see that the ideas are repeated in different forms.
-Reading and re-reading the text becomes an exercise in familiarity, the echoes resonating in your mind.
-It is a difficult work to assimilate in one sitting.
-Study – often rigorous study – is helpful.
+Its core ideas are repeated in different phrases, with varying degrees of complexity and explanation.
+Reading and re-reading the text becomes an exercise in familiarity as its themes echo and chime.
+Study is helpful.

-The aim of the text is to change our experience in the world – to be able to bring into application its principles and ideas.
-Without the text, the lessons would make little sense.
+The aim of the text is to establish an intellectual foundation for shifting our thinking.
+Without this foundation, the lessons would make little sense.
 In the same way, without the lessons, the text would be impossibly abstract.

 I began my practice of the course by reading the text.
-After a day or two, I slipped into the lessons, establishing a pattern that remained constant for many years.
-In the morning, I would read a few pages of the text – sometimes at random, sometimes focusing on a challenging or comforting section – and then I would read the lesson (I always do them in order) and practice it.
+Not everybody does this; it’s not a requirement.
+We meet the course where we are.
+After a day or two, I began practicing the lessons.
+That became my pattern of study and practice for many years.
+In the morning, I would read a few pages of the text – sometimes at random, sometimes focusing on a challenging or comforting section – and then I do a lesson (I always do them in order).

 The first few times I read the text, I approached it somewhat as a bible.
-I didn’t want to mark it up.
 It felt sacred to me.
 Yet after a while, I began to make notes on the inside cover of certain pages that contained ideas I thought were useful, that I didn’t want to forget.

-After another while, that list became so long that I gave up and just started underlining.
-Today, that first text – a paperback copy published by the Foundation for Inner Peace – is falling apart.
-There’s more underscore than simple text.
+After another while, that list became so long that I gave up and just started underlining key passages.
+Today, that first text – a paperback copy published by the Foundation for Inner Peace – has fallen apart.
+There’s more text that’s underscored than text that’s not.
 I have a new copy now – hard cover – and use that for reading.
 I don’t bother with writing utensils at all, and rarely read more than a few paragraphs at a time.
 Our experience as students evolves, which is another way of saying that the course meets us where we are.
-It is always maximally helpful although its helpfulness is not always clear.
+You might read a different ACIM edition than me.
+Yet the material is always maximally helpful although its helpfulness is not always clear.

-I’m a big advocate of the lessons, pushing them on fellow students – I hope gently – as often as possible.
-I think A Course in Miracles is truly meant to be lived, and in order to do that, we need to rigorously bring its principles into our lives day after day.
-It’s the only way to achieve the degree of change – the alteration of mind patterns – that the course envisions for us.
+I’m a big advocate of actually doing the lessons in a sustained but gentle way.
+A Course in Miracles is truly meant to be lived, and in order to do that, we need to bring its principles into our lives day after day.
+It’s the only way to achieve the degree of change – the alteration of mind patterns and shifts in perception – that the course envisions for us.